Promoting and Teaching British Values at Westmeads

 Events and circumstances are planned for pupils to go into the community to meet with a variety of people in different situations which include: sports events, community events and shared participation with other schools.

-We support others by visiting elderly members of the community sing songs; to collect Harvest goods for the Whitstable Food Bank, as well as participating in national charitable events such as Children in Need, Comic Relief and fund raising for local charities such as the Whitstable Lifeboat or the Umbrella Centre.
+We support others by visiting elderly members of the community to sing songs; to collect Harvest goods for the Whitstable Food Bank, as well as participating in national charitable events such as Children in Need, Comic Relief and fund raising for local charities such as the Whitstable Lifeboat or the Umbrella Centre.
+We also have an ongoing partnership with the charity ZANE, which supports children in Zimbabwe.

 Part of our school ethos and behaviour policy has revolved around core values such as ‘Respect’, and children are modelled this by caring, sharing and listening to others.
 The staff help children to understand how to respect by talking about how actions/words can affect others.